Cemetary (band)

-Cemetary is a Swedish heavy metal band founded by Mathias Lodmalm in 1989.
+Cemetary is a Swedish heavy metal band that Mathias Lodmalm founded in 1989.

 History

-In the early 1990s, the band signed a contract with Black Mark Production and released their debut album An Evil Shade of Grey in 1992.
-The band recorded one more album before moving from death metal into a gothic metal style with Black Vanity (1994), Sundown (1996) and Last Confessions (1997).
+In the early 1990s, the band signed a contract with Black Mark Production and released their debut album, An Evil Shade of Grey, in 1992.
+The band recorded one more album before moving from death metal to a gothic metal style with Black Vanity (1994), Sundown (1996) and Last Confessions (1997).
 After a seven-year break, the band reunited in 2004 and released their final LP, Phantasma.
-In May 2005, Mathias Lodmalm posted a message at the band's website announcing that he was leaving the scene for good because of dissatisfaction with the people he did business with.
+In May 2005, Mathias Lodmalm posted a message on the band's website announcing that he was leaving the scene for good because of dissatisfaction with the people he did business with.

-During his break from Cemetary, Lodmalm released albums similar in style under the moniker Sundown, and an album titled The Beast Divine under the moniker Cemetary 1213 by Century Media.
+During his break from Cemetary, Lodmalm released albums in a similar style under the moniker Sundown, and an album titled The Beast Divine as Cemetary 1213 by Century Media.

-December 2022 Mathias announced on Cemetarys Facebook profile that a new album is on its way for 2023 and that a record deal has been signed.
-The first new song will be released in January 2023.
+In December 2022, Lodmalm announced on Cemetary's Facebook profile that a new album was due in 2023 and that a record deal had been signed.
+The first new song would be released in January 2023.